hemil/uss/README.md

 [An answer to this quest](https://github.com/doselect/quests/blob/master/backend-developer/image-api.md)

 Django project. hosted [here](https://jonny-quest.herokuapp.com/api/v1/ping/) and [Postman Collection](https://www.getpostman.com/collections/c32066d8845bd2442dd2)

 #### Description:
 * All images are hosted on the disk file in the files folder, as db use isn't allowed.
 As are the keys (insecure, I know) to get quicker access instead of searching.
 * Images are stored in files/<key>/<image_name_with_extension>/ format to make it easier to fetch and create.
 * There are two management commands to generate and regenerate keys which are called from the view.
 * I have used Function based views as Viewsets can't be used due to lack of a model due to lack of DB usage.
 * Utility modules are in modules directory where all the action happens.

+#### Assumptions:
+* not on prod (duh)
+* time constraints are not there (else everything will fail as a 3-4 mb image takes about 15 sec to create due to PIL compression and file write).
+* by update an image in Patch api, it will update the whole file to the one updated and not partial update of said image.
+* Generate keys also through api (which calls a management command) for simplicity for now.
+* Data storage format: files/<key>/<image_name_with_extension>/
+* and a file files/key_list.txt with valid keys (unencrypted for now), to validate keys and not search the whole directory all the time, as file operations have already made it very slow.

 #### APIs:
 (Very Slow due to file writes/reads and image sizes)